Supporting Students in Navigating LLM-Generated Insecure Code: Results of Bifröst

+To examine students' responses after receiving Bifröst feedback, we review the optional post-survey responses described in~\autoref{sec:study_design}.
+Because the post-survey was administered after students received their reports, we treat these responses as evidence of feedback uptake and reflective reasoning rather than as a behavioral post-test.
+For the pre/post reasoning analysis, we focus on the 21 respondents who could be matched across the preliminary and post-surveys.

-\PP{Change in Critical Perception} The survey results in~\autoref{fig:pre_post_survey} reveal a notable shift in students' perceptions after engaging with the Bifröst framework.
+\PP{Change in Critical Perception} The survey results in~\autoref{fig:pre_post_survey} show a shift in students' perceptions after engaging with the \texttt{Bifröst} framework.
 In the preliminary survey, 4 students (19.0\%) expressed ``somewhat trust,'' 7 students (33.3\%) selected ``neither,'' and 10 students (47.6\%) expressed ``distrust-related'' responses.
 In contrast, in the post-survey, only 2 students (9.5\%) reported ``somewhat trust,'' 4 students (19.0\%) selected ``neither,'' and 15 students (71.4\%) expressed ``distrust-related'' responses.
-This suggests that exposure to the framework reinforced students' skepticism rather than increasing their trust.
+This suggests that responses shifted toward skepticism rather than trust following exposure.

-\PP{Initially Trust} Overall trust in the framework declined, as students who initially selected ``somewhat trust'' later shifted to 2 (9.5\%) ``neither,'' 1 (4.8\%) ``somewhat distrust,'' and 1 (4.8\%) ``highly distrust.''
-One student, in particular, remarked that \textit{``the framework demonstrated its ability to generate insecure code and further emphasized that individuals lacking awareness of vulnerabilities would never recognize the weaknesses in their own code.''}